boristsr/gdcorner-website/_posts/2019-06-10-EvaluatingProjectDependencies.md

 comments: true
 ---

 With dependency management tools like NPM, PIP and other similar tools it’s easy to just add another library dependency to a project without much thought.
 However, dependencies do add weight and cost to a project.
 They have varying levels of cost.
-The costs could be time, money, potential sources of bugs.
+The costs could be time, money,  and potential sources of bugs.
 The libraries also have different levels of support.
 So how do you weigh up using a new library or extending an existing library?
 When is it appropriate to roll your own?

 <!--more-->